CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 14. (d) Bioinformatic

 Bioinformatics- It is a recent and very effective area in the field of biology.
-In this discipline, the knowledge from the DNA sequences is used for solving various doubts regarding organisms that can not be studied in real time.
+In this discipline, the knowledge from the DNA sequences is used to solve various doubts regarding organisms that can not be studied in real time.
 Therefore, we can say that we utilise the biological information stored in the DNA of an organism.

 Also, check NCERT Books and NCERT Syllabus here: